Neighborhood-Based Bartering Networks: The Original Sharing Economy

 Why Buy When You Can Swap?
 Bartering Becomes the New Spree

-In a consumer-driven society, bartering stands out as a enduring and frugal alternative to shopping.
-Swapping creates a win-win situation where both parties benefit without needing cash.
+In a consumer-driven society, bartering stands out as a sustainable and frugal alternative to shopping.
+Swapping creates a win-win scenario where both parties benefit without needing cash.

 - Cost Savings